visdesignlab/Sanguine/backend/README.md

   - Allowed Methods: `POST`
   - Parameters:
     `name`: The name of the state object.
     `role`: Role type.
 "WR" for writers and "RE" for readers.
     `user`: uid of person to share with.
   - Description: Shares access of state to another user with reader or writer privileges.
+Making 2 requests will update the user to the most recent request role.
   - Example:
     ```
     curl -X POST '127.0.0.1:8000/api/share_state' \